 - 10.3.
 Having considered these options, Options 2 and 4 are the preferred option. - 10.4.
 Option 2 is a relatively straightforward amendment to Policy 11.2.1.2 to improve clarity that colour controls only apply in the LLR B Zone.
-There are not considered to be any costs associated with the amendment because as identified above, no colour controls are intended to apply in the Large Lot A Residential Zone.
+There are not considered to be any costs associated with the amendment because as identified above, no colour controls are intended to apply in the Large Lot A

+Residential Zone.
 Benefits accrue through improved certainty associated with the implementation of Policy 11.2.1.2.
-These benefits will improve the effectiveness of Policy 11.2.1.2 without any costs from an efficiency or transaction perspective. - 10.5.
+These benefits will improve the effectiveness of Policy 11.2.1.2 without any costs from an efficiency or transaction perspective.

+- 10.5.
 Option 4 is considered to provide sufficient flexibility for subdivisions of existing 4000m2 Large Lot Residential A sites, many of these contain an existing residential unit and accessory buildings.
-In summary, the reasons include (S32(1)(b)(iii)): - (a) A typical existing 4000m2 site has the rectangular shaped dimensions of 50 wide (front and rear boundaries) with side boundaries of 80m (refer Appendix 3 that shows examples of site dimensions).
-The length of an access (approximately 40 metres), and the minimum legal width of 4m (Transport Chapter 29 Rule 29.5.14) suggests that in the order a minimum of 160m would not be able to be included in the net area calculation; - (b) In light of the above, there will be occasions where existing infrastructure and buildings, coupled with and allotment configurations are such that a wider area of land is required to be retained on the proposed new lot that would contain the existing residential unit; - (c) Providing a discount of 500m2 in the net area is considered to provide sufficient flexibility, while ensuring proposals retain a total area of not less than 2000m2 for each site; - (d) An analysis of the existing LLR A Zone sites suggests that the site dimensions identified in (a) above applies to the majority of sites, and that by lowering the net area by 500m2 would result in the majority of subdivision proposals achieving compliance with Rule 27.6.1 as amended by option 4.
+In summary, the reasons include (S32(1)(b)(iii)): - (a) A typical existing 4000m2 (or just over that size) site created under the operative Rural Residential Zone has the rectangular shaped dimensions of 50 metres wide (front and rear boundaries) with side boundaries of 80 meters.
+The length of an access (approximately 40 metres), and the minimum legal width of 4m (Transport Chapter 29 Rule 29.5.14) suggests that in the order a minimum of 160m would not be able to be included in the net area calculation; - (b) In light of the above, there will be occasions where existing infrastructure and buildings, coupled with and allotment configurations are such that a wider area of land is required to be retained on the proposed new lot that would contain the existing residential unit; - (c) Providing a discount of 500m2 in the net area is considered to provide sufficient flexibility, while ensuring proposals retain a total area of not less than 2000m2 for each site.
+The added flexibility provided by way of the 500m2 (while still requiring the 2000m2 average be achieved) will also encourage optimal subdivision design and boundary configuration (while acknowledging the constraints of infill subdivision).
+Put in other words, there is less desire for unusual or suboptimal boundary configurations, particularly in the context of existing dwellings, it there is more flexibility built into the net site are requirement; - (d) An analysis of the existing LLR A Zone sites suggests that the site dimensions identified in (a) above applies to the majority of sites (i.e those subdivided to 4000m2 or just over through the operative District Plan Rural Residential ZOne), and that by lowering the net area by 500m2 would result in the majority of subdivision proposals achieving compliance with Rule 27.6.1 as amended by option 4.